 FAQs – Cannabis Industry Payroll Tax Reporting

-An individual worker is an employee when hired by an employer to perform services, and either: the worker is an employee by a statute (statutory employee), or the employer has the right to control the manner and means by which the worker performs his/her services (common law employee).
+An individual worker is an employee when hired by an employer to perform services.
+Either the worker is an employee by a statute (statutory employee), or the hiring entity fails to show that all of the following conditions are met (ABC test):

 For more information:

 Generally, a business becomes subject to state payroll taxes when they pay wages over $100 in a calendar quarter to one or more employees.
 Once becoming a subject employer, an employer must register with the EDD within 15 days .

 For more information, visit Am I Required to Register as an Employer.

 For more information about wages, subject wages, and Personal Income Tax (PIT) wages, refer to the following:

 All wages must be reported to the EDD.
 Wages are all compensation for an employee’s personal services, whether paid by payroll check, personal check, cash, noncash payments (such as meals or lodging), and tips.

 Reportable wages include: